AndreaFan123/learn_design_pattern/react-design-patterns/container-presentaional-pattern/README.md

 #### Practice Scenario:

 User profile may be the most common UI in any application, it allows user to see their information and update it.

+#### Steps:

+1. Create a component called `UserProfileContainer` component that will fetch the user data from an API, and pass it to the `UserProfile` component.
+2. Create a component called `UserProfile` that will display the user data.

+**Check the `user-profile` directory for the implementation.**

+#### Options:

+We can use hooks to fetch data without having container components.